All Episodes

 All she wanted was voucher program, $6,300.

-You're out of luck, you're out of Medicare.
+You're out of Medicare.

-Republicans killed, and she got that out.
+And she got that out.

 Doesn't matter what Wolf said.

-Not I'm summarizing the email.
+Now, I'm summarizing the email.

-Now, first nobody heard it on CNN, because literally nobody's watching CNN.
+Now, first, nobody heard it on CNN because literally nobody's watching CNN.

 So now a lot of people have heard it.